You are in [Places] [Workhouses]

 The Union Workhouse:

-In February 1846 it was resolved that a new workhouse should be built at Hungerford "at a sum not exceeding £8,500".
+In February 1846 it was finally resolved that a new workhouse should be built at Hungerford "at a sum not exceeding £8,500".

 A suitable site in Park Street (then Cow Lane) was identified and purchased for £450.
-The site was suitable for a building of the "Stratton" design (named on the classic design of the workhouse at Stratton St. Margaret near Swindon, built 1845-46).
+The site was suitable for a building of the "Stratton" design (named after the classic design of the workhouse at Stratton St. Margaret near Swindon, built 1845-46).

 Building started in October 1846, and was completed in 1848.
 The building was of three stories, with a squat "E"-shape, made of brick, with red stretchers and grey headers, under a roof of slate (all the same size).
 There was a walled area on the west side, which may have been an exercise area.